demola234/ademola_portfolio_v2/public/markdown/part_one_system_design.md

 ### What is Realio?

 Realio is an innovative property management and investment platform designed to transform the real estate industry.
-Inspired by leading solutions like Zillow, it enables seamless property exploration, personalized recommendations, and efficient appointment scheduling.
+Inspired by leading solutions like Zillow and Airbnb.
+It enables seamless property exploration, personalized recommendations, and efficient appointment scheduling.
 Built with a robust microservices architecture, Realio ensures unparalleled scalability, maintainability, and performance, making it the go-to platform for both users and agents.

 ### Why Golang for Realio?